-Sharp sand and gravel sales show a significant decrease on 2021 figures and are down on both the 10-year and 3-year sales averages.
-This is also likely due to economic factors and the costs of materials increasing, leading to a decline in construction activity.
+Sales of sharp sand and gravel in 2023 show a decrease compared to 2022 figures and both the 10-year and 3-year sales averages.
+This is also likely due to economic factors and the costs of materials remaining high, leading to a decline in construction activity.
 The landbank figure has been boosted by Preferred Area L of the PADPD receiving permission, and further sites are anticipated to come into operation before the end of 2026.
-The previous year's APR has been reduced to 0.3mtpa to mirror the reality that sales have been lower than this for several years and are consistently lower than soft sand sales.
+The previous year's APR has been maintained at 0.3 mtpa to mirror the reality that sales have been lower than this for several years and are consistently lower than soft sand sales.